Xuan-1998/LPSim/README.md

 # LPSim (Large (Scale) Parallel (Computing) metropolitan scale traffic Simulation)
 ## profiling

-nvprof --events kernel --print-gpu-trace --csv ./LivingCity > profiling_report.csv
+nvprof --print-gpu-trace  ./LivingCity --log-file profile.txt

 ## b18CUDA_trafficSimulator.cu
 The program appears to include several user-defined header files, such as "b18TrafficPerson.h" and "b18EdgeData.h".
 It also includes the header file "curand_kernel.h", which is part of the CUDA Random Number Generation (CURAND) library.
 The CURAND library provides functions for generating high-quality random numbers on the GPU.